sibgit/sibgit.github.io/exercises_advanced_topics.md

    <br>

 5. Display the history of the repo using
-   `git log --all --decorate --oneline --graph`.
+   `git log --all --decorate --oneline --graph`, or `git adog`, if you created this alias.

    You will see that, again, **`dev` and `main` have diverged** with **duplicated commits**.
 At this point, please temporarily save the hash of the commit to which `dev` is currently pointing - you will need shortly.

    To get rid of the duplicated commits, we need to rebase `dev` on `main`.
-   However, in this case, a regular rebase will *not* be able to automatically remove the duplicated commits (because they no longer exactly match).
+   However, in this case, a regular rebase will *not* be able to automatically remove the duplicated commits (because they no longer exactly match on a one-to-one basis).
 Instead, a regular rebase would raise conflicts that you would then have to manually resolve.

    Since we know which commits are duplicated (all except the last 2 commits of `dev`), the **better approach here is to use interactive rebase** and